 Using Bitcoin, you can transfer funds to anyone within seconds and with minimal transaction fees.
 This is possible because the Bitcoin system is decentralized.

 In essence, Bitcoin is a distributed decentralized ledger on which all financial transactions are recorded.
-This ledger is implemented through a technology known as blockchain.
+This ledger is implemented through a technology known as the blockchain.
 Each block on the blockchain represents a series of transactions.
 Once enough transactions have been carried out, the block is completed and cannot be altered.

 Using this public ledger, Bitcoin aims to solve a number of problems:

-- Limited supply: Traditional fiat currencies have unlimited supply, since reserve banks can mint as much money as they want.
+- Limited supply: Traditional fiat currencies have unlimited supplies, since reserve banks can mint as much money as they want.
 However, the number of Bitcoin that can ever be produced is capped at 21 million.
 The value of the currency is determined by demand and the perceived benefit that people see in it.

 2. The Bitcoin Protocol

-A. Bitcoin Authenticates the User with a Digital Signature
+1. Bitcoin Authenticates the User with a Digital Signature

 As has been explained above, Bitcoin utilizes a public ledger, on which everyone records their transactions.
 But what’s to keep people from adding fraudulent transactions that benefit them?
 For instance, Bob could simply add to the ledger that Alice sent him money.

-In order to prevent this, transactions are broadcast to the network along with a digital signature.
+To prevent this, transactions are broadcast to the network along with a digital signature.